-Global climate trends indicate warming temperatures, sea level rise, and increased frequency of extreme precipitation in North America over the past century.
-The mean surface temperature of the Earth has increased by approximately 0.6°C in the 20th century, with a large portion of this increase occurring since 1970.
-These trends are expected to continue into the foreseeable future as greenhouse gas emissions continue to increase in the atmosphere.
-Over the past century, average temperatures in Texas and other southern states have risen much less than elsewhere in North America, from a 0°F rise in East Texas to up to 2°F in Far West Texas.
-But, researchers believe this anomaly is temporary, and in coming decades Texas temperatures could rise by 3 to 7°F in summer, with increases in the July heat index of 10 to 25°F. Precipitation projections through 2100 for Texas are highly uncertain.
-Some models show increased precipitation over parts of the state, but other models project more arid conditions.
-It is likely that future precipitation patterns will differ either seasonally or geographically from historical patterns.
+The mean surface temperature of the Earth has increased by approximately 0.9°F in the 20th century, with a large portion of this increase occurring since 1970.110 These trends are expected to continue into the foreseeable future as greenhouse gas emissions continue to increase in the atmosphere.
+Over the past century, average temperatures in Texas and other southern states have risen much less than elsewhere in North America, from a 0°F rise in east Texas to up to 2°F in far west Texas.
+Researchers believe this anomaly is temporary, and in coming decades Texas temperatures could rise by 3 to 7°F in summer, with increases in the July heat index of 10 to 25°F. Precipitation projections through 2100 for Texas are highly uncertain.
+Despite annual drought conditions, some long-term trend data demonstrates increased precipitation over parts of the state111, but other models project more arid conditions.
+Likely, future precipitation patterns will differ either seasonally or geographically from historical patterns.

-The consequences of these climate trends will exacerbate other recognized impacts to fish and wildlife resources such as habitat fragmentation, degradation, and loss from changing land uses, exotic invasive species, pollution, and other stressors.
-To the extent we can reduce these other pressures and improve the resiliency of ecosystems, climate change's adverse impacts may be ameliorated.
+As regions become more or less arid or wet, change in temperature or seasonal durations, these consequences of climate trends will exacerbate other recognized impacts to fish and wildlife resources such as habitat fragmentation, degradation, and loss from changing land uses, exotic invasive species, pollution, and other stressors.
+Some native populations and communities may not be able to exist, compete, or adapt to conditions beyond their thresholds.
+More adaptable and aggressive exotics may thrive within certain changes.
+Agricultural and ranching areas may shift.
+Water resource demands may change with increased aridity.
+With our current levels of information, it is difficult to predict exact system changes; therefore, to the extent we can reduce current adverse pressures and improve the resiliency of ecosystems, climate change's adverse impacts may be ameliorated.

 Climate is determined by a complex interaction among the atmosphere, ocean, and land surface.
 General circulation models (also known as global climate models) are used to study these complex interactions, and when given information about the possible make up of the atmosphere in the future (i.e., greenhouse gas scenarios), they generate projections of future climate including temperature and precipitation.
 Climate projections vary among models and, in general, there is greater consensus across models on the level of future warming than changes in precipitation or extreme rainfall events.
 Hence, in Texas we can expect to see increased air and water temperatures, changes in precipitation patterns (including changes in seasonality, frequency and intensity of storms), and rising sea level.
-All of these changes are already underway and are likely to accelerate this century.
-The exact magnitude of these changes will depend on global emission trajectories over the next several decades.
-Our understanding of the climate system is constantly improving.
-Nonetheless, uncertainties are a part of this climate projection process and we cannot predict the climate of any particular locality in Texas 20, 40 or 60 years from now.
+All of these changes are already underway and are expected to accelerate this century.
+The exact magnitude of these changes will depend on global emission increases or decreases over the next several decades.
+Our understanding of the climate system is constantly improving; nonetheless, uncertainties are a part of this climate projection process and we cannot predict the climate of any particular locality in Texas 20, 40 or 60 years from now.
 We can, however, examine a range of likely scenarios (e.g., hotter and drier, hotter and wetter) and use those as the basis of vulnerability assessments we may conduct.